gt-cs3220-23fall/cs3220-labs/lab5/README.md

 1. For loading the operands, we will use `LW` instructions, to load the operands from the memory, with dst reg ID:
     * 11110: `OP1`
     * 11111: `OP2`
-2. For loading the `ALUOP` to configure the ALU, we will use LUI instructions, with dst reg ID
+2. For loading the `ALUOP` to configure the ALU, we will use `LW` instructions, with dst reg ID
     * 11101: `ALUOP`
 4. For reading the result/status from the ALU, we will use `SW` instructions, with src reg ID
     * 11011: `OP3`